Reaper940/Reaper940/README.md

 - **Other fixes:** JWT logging bug fix, Supabase storage integration for report artifacts, Track & Trace report cleaning
 - **DevOps:** Docker Compose for local development; Kubernetes for production deployment, with Celery workers scaled as pods

-**Scaled:** Pipeline has been running in production since early 2025, processing recurring seasonal data across multiple mills; trained and mentored a team of junior engineers (Adnan Raheem, Haseeb, Hasnain) to maintain and extend it.
+**Scaled:** Pipeline has been running in production since early 2025, processing recurring seasonal data across multiple mills; trained and mentored a team of junior engineers to maintain and extend it.

 </details>